-8.10.22 As previously indicated the Habitat Regulations require that where a project may potentially have a significant effect on a conservation site of international importance, the LPA undertakes an appropriate assessment to specifically determine the effects of the development on this site.
-On 7 December 2005 English Nature determined that the project was likely to have a significant effect which meant that the LPA were obliged to undertake an appropriate assessment of the project alone and in combination with other projects in order to determine whether it would have an adverse effect on the integrity of the Special Protection Area (SPA).
-The LPA's appropriate assessment is provided at Appendix C. The assessment considers the effects of the project in terms of the magnitude of habitat loss, fish mortality, siltation, noise, visual and odour disturbance, toxic contamination, nutrient enrichment and the threat to ecology from invasive species.
-It concludes that with appropriate planning conditions and obligations to secure mitigation measures the project would not either alone or in-combination have an adverse affect on the integrity of the SPA.
+8.10.22 As previously indicated the Habitat Regulations require that where a project is likely (in the absence of mitigation) to have a significant effect on a conservation site of international importance, the LPA undertakes an appropriate assessment to specifically determine the effects of the development on this site.
+The LPA are entitled to require the applicant to supply them with the information they require to make an informed judgment.
+Natural England has determined that the project is likely to have a significant effect, which meant that the LPA were obliged to undertake an appropriate assessment of the project alone and in combination with other projects in order to determine whether it would have an adverse effect on the integrity of the Special Protection Area (SPA).
+The LPA's appropriate assessment is provided at Appendix D. The assessment considers the effects of the project in terms of the magnitude of habitat loss, fish mortality, siltation, noise, visual and odour disturbance, toxic contamination, nutrient enrichment and the threat to ecology from invasive species.
+It concludes that with appropriate planning conditions and obligations to secure mitigation measures the project would not either alone or incombination have an adverse affect on the integrity of the SPA.
+Natural England has confirmed that they will shortly be in a position to sign off the appropriate assessment.